pauliusrum/lecture-workshop/src/Example2/README.md

-# AS IS

-* Tracks fuel changes in fuel storages.

-# TO BE
+# Tasks

-* Show fuel amount in litres.
-* Show individual fillings for any given storage.
-* Ability to see fuel storage amount at any given date.
+* Ability to see the current amount of fuel in the given storage.
+  Storages should be configurable from a file.
+The configuration file should contain storage **name** and **capacity** e.g.:
+  `php storage.php STORAGE_NAME` should print `STORAGE_NAME: 500l / 10000l`.
+  Assuming that 500l are filled into the storage of 10000l capacity.